If you use PBNs, I’m going to be talking about a technique that I highly recommend you start incorporating as soon as

 The reason we want a site with its keywords on page 2-4 is two-fold.
 You want a site that Google thinks is healthy, it just doesn’t have enough link juice to be on page 1.
 Also, in the event that you might be sending a rotten PBN to a site, you don’t want it to affect anyone’s income stream.

 To find a testcase, you’ll be using SEMRush or Ahrefs.
 These tools allow you to enter a website, and it will return all the keywords it is currently ranked for.
-It’s an amazing tool for keyword research, I might add.
+This process is also amazing for keyword research, I might add.

 Here we have a keyword “clove oil cvs” that is ranking on page 2.
 It’s important to verify that you have a keyword which has never had a target anchor sent.

 Plugging this URL into Ahrefs, we see that this anchor has never been sent.
 This makes it extremely likely that sending an exact match anchor with “clove oil cvs” will increase rankings.
 That is, if you have a proper PBN.

 Finding these testcases is a great task for a VA.
 In fact, a VA found the example above in about 10 minutes.
 I suggest you have your VA go out and find a suite of 20 of these tester sites to use in your upcoming tests.

 Create the Link